Post-reduction inference for confidence sets of models: Numerical comparisons

 Since the emphasis of this paper is on the model assessment phase, we simplify the reduction phase by choosing $p=400$, so that a single-stage version of Cox reduction can be used rather than the more general two-stage reductions that would be required with a considerably larger number of variables.
 If $p$ is larger, the reduction phase is more difficult, and the true set of signal variables are less likely in a reduced data set to survive reduction, strengthening the argument for a version that uses all data for both phases of analysis.
 Detailed analyses of Cox reduction, with extensive numerical comparisons for higher dimensions and different modelling frameworks, are available in Battey and Cox (2018), Hoeltgebaum and Battey (2019) and Lewis and Battey (2025).
 The latter paper provides insights into how the procedure used at the reduction phase interacts with the model assessment phase.
 Cox reduction for $p=400$ proceeds by arranging the variable indices at random in a $20\times 20$ grid and traversing the rows and columns, fitting a linear regression to each set of variables.
 Thus each variable is a covariate in two regressions, alongside different companion variables.
 Variables that are not significant at a given significance level in either analysis are discarded, the resulting set of variables forming the comprehensive model $\hat{\mathcal{E}}$.
 In a real application, the significance level in each 20-dimensional regression would ideally be chosen to give an acceptable level of stability for $\hat{\mathcal{E}}$ upon re-randomisation of the variable indices in the grid.
 For simplicity here, we start with a significance level of $0.05$, reducing it in increments of $0.001$ until the encompassing model $\hat{\mathcal{E}}$ contains at most 15 variables.
+In very high-dimensional problems, a provisional reduction to 15 variables is likely to be too severe; the number can in principle be any value smaller than $n$, the main difficulty being the computational burden associated with testing a large number of submodels.
+This, however, is less problematic in a single application than in the many-replicate simulation considered here.

 For comparison, we also use for reduction an undertuned lasso, with parameter chosen such that approximately the same number of variables are retained in $\hat{\mathcal{E}}$ as were retained by Cox reduction in each simulation replicate.
 Specifically, the lasso was implemented with the smallest penalty that ensured selection of at most 15 predictors.